 AAA Accessibility

-It important to remember when looking for a swap, that the home you would like, meets your needs and suits your requirements.
-For example, a Landlord may not agree to the home swap if it means that you would be overcrowded in your new home or that you have more than one spare bedroom.
-You may also need a clear rent account when you are ready to swap your home.
+It is important to remember when looking for a swap, that the home you would like, meets your needs and suits your requirements.
+For example, a landlord may not agree to the home swap if it means that you would be overcrowded in your new home or that you have more than one spare bedroom.

 • Every adult couple;